 Abatement Method:

-The method chosen for asbestos abatement (removal, encapsulation, or enclosure) can impact the cost.
-Complete removal tends to be more expensive than encapsulation or enclosure.
+The chosen method of asbestos abatement will also affect the price.
+Complete removal of asbestos-containing tiles tends to be more expensive than encapsulation or enclosure.
+However, removal ensures that the asbestos is no longer present, eliminating long-term risks.

 Professional Fees: